SunilkDas-Dev/java-Banking-Application-System/README.md

-Banking Application System (Java)
+# Banking Application System

-A simple Java-based Banking Application System that allows users to manage accounts, perform transactions, and process payments efficiently.
+## Overview
+The Banking Application System is a Java-based project that simulates basic banking operations such as creating accounts, depositing money, withdrawing funds, and checking balances.
+It is designed with object-oriented programming principles and can be extended to include features like loan management, transaction history, and online payment integration.

-Features
+## Features
-Create Savings Account and Current Account
+- Create new accounts (Savings and Current)

-Deposit and Withdraw funds
+- Deposit and withdraw money

-Check Account Balance
+- Balance inquiry

-Payment Processing System integration

-Object-Oriented design (Encapsulation, Inheritance, Polymorphism)

-Simple and clean console-based interface
+- Simple, clean console-based interface

-Tech Stack
-Language: Java

-IDE: VS Code / IntelliJ IDEA

-Version Control: Git & GitHub

-Project Structure
-css
-Copy
-Edit
-src/
-│── Account.java
-│── SavingsAccount.java
-│── CurrentAccount.java
-│── PaymentProcessing.java
-│── Main.java
+## Technologies Used
+- **Java** (Core Java, OOP)
+- **Git** for version control